Hosted signer demonstration

 The same round-trip in curl.

 Copy these into a terminal.
-The first mints a receipt, the second verifies it, the third edits the amount and gets it rejected.
-Nothing here touches a prompt, a completion, or a customer record: the gate accepts metadata only.
+The first sends the displayed metadata and policy to mint a receipt, the second verifies it, and the third edits the amount and gets it rejected.
+The fixture contains no prompt, completion, customer record, or provider key.

 # 1. mint a signed authorization receipt (metadata only)